Vincent Aboubakar: Loan to Beşiktaş

 On 27 August 2016, Süper Lig reigning champions Beşiktaş signed Aboubakar on a season-long loan.
 He made his debut for the Istanbul-based club on 10 September, replacing Olcay Şahan for the last six minutes of a 3–1 home win over Kardemir Karabükspor.
 He did not score until his eighth match, in which he contributed two goals to a 3–2 Champions League win at Napoli on 19 October 2016 that was his club's first win in the competition since November 2009.
 Four days later he scored his first league goal, also assisting Talisca in a 3–0 victory over Antalyaspor at Vodafone Park.
-In March 2017, he scored in each leg of a 5–2 aggregate win over Olympiakos in the last 16 of the UEFA Europa League, although he was sent off in the second game for fighting with Panagiotis Retsos.
+In March 2017, he scored in each leg of a 5–2 aggregate win over Olympiacos at the round of 16 in the UEFA Europa League, although he was sent off in the second game for fighting with Panagiotis Retsos.
 He finished the season scoring 12 goals in 27 league appearances, as the Black Eagles retained their league title.